ErwannCnl/genemind/README.md

 **GeneMind** is a pipeline that leverages large language models (LLMs) to analyze a given group of genes within a specific research context.

-This project was made in 1 day during the VIB Machine Learning and AI Summer School 2025.
+**Disclaimer**: This project was made in 1 day during the VIB Machine Learning and AI Summer School 2025.

 ## Installation (Linux)
 ### Install UV